Data storage and security while my research project is taking place

 Step 3 (optional, but recommended): Set up Google Drive File Stream

 It is recommended that you also use the ‘add-on’, Google Drive File Stream.
-Using Google Drive File Stream allows you to stream files from your Google Team Drive, as opposed to manually downloading/uploading files each time you need to work on them.
-Or in other words, this allows your Google Team Drive to appear as another drive on your computer, much like the K drive.
+Using Google Drive File Stream allows you to stream files from your Google Shared Drive, as opposed to manually downloading/uploading files each time you need to work on them.
+Or in other words, this allows your Google Shared Drive to appear as another drive on your computer, much like the K drive.

 It also allows you to choose to have a file or folder offline, so you can have access even when not connected to the network (for example when travelling, etc).
 This downloads a copy to your computer, so you do need to be mindful of the space that this will take up.